wesleyscholl/github-jira-pr-script/README.md

 Creating a pull request manually is a time-consuming task.
 TotalWine Engineering follows a process to create Github branches with the same name as the ticket name and number on Jira.

 A typical ticket number will look like: CRS-\<number_auto_incremented\>-\<project_name\>-\<description\> when creating branches in Jira.
-(Example - `CRS-41964-NSS-2.1-Disable-Free-State-data-field`) This may be different depending on which team you are on.
+(Example - `CRS-41964-NSS-2.1-Disable-Free-State-data-field`) This may be different depending on the team.

 # What this script automates:

+1. Pushing local commits to remote branch with `git push`
-1. Clicking create a pull request on the changed branch through Github
+2. Clicking create a pull request from the changed branch in Github
-2. Selecting the target branch you want to merge the changes into
+3. Selecting the target branch to merge changes into
-3. Copying the task name of the Jira ticket as the title of your pull request
+4. Copying the story name of the Jira ticket as the title of the pull request
-4. Adding the link of the Jira ticket to your pull request description
+5. Adding the link of the Jira ticket to the pull request description
-5. Describing your changes and the implementation details
+6. Adding a description from the Jira ticket to the pull request
+7. Adding the acceptance criteria from the Jira ticket to the pull request
-6. Adding the reviewers of the pull request and finally
+8. Adding the reviewers of the pull request
+9. Assigning the pull request owner as the assignee to the pull request
+10. Adding all Jira comments from the associated ticket
+11. Adding all Jira subtasks and subtask statuses, checked checkbox if completed
+12. Adding a section with the team name, sprint, and epic
+13. Adding steps to reproduce if they exist, otherwise N/A
+14. Adding the updates section, a list of all commits with hashes and commit descriptions
+15. Adding a code changes section with the git diff of all code modifications
-7. Adding screenshots or videos of the UI changes/functionality (Optional)
+16. Adding screenshots for UI modifications or functionality improvements (Optional)
-8. Adding a label to categorize your pull request as a bug, task, release task, etc. (Optional)
+17. Adding a label to categorize your pull request as a Story, Bug, QA, UAT, etc. (Optional)

 # Requirements
 To use the pull request script, you’ll need to install, create, or configure the following: